 What is Resistance Control Mode?

 Also referred to as "Resistance Mode", Resistance Control Mode (RCM) is Graco's new, patent pending, heated hose temperature control technology.
-RCM allows you to have full temperature control of your Graco heated hose without the need for an RTD cable and/or a Fluid Temperature Sensor.
+RCM allows you to have full temperature control of your Graco heated hoses without depending on the hose RTD cables and FTS for temperature monitoring and control.
 RCM can be used on all standard Reactor 2 machines with software 4.01.001 or newer installed.
 (Resistance mode will not work with Gen 1 or Gen 2 E-30i, or E-XP2i machines).

 RCM uses the electrical resistance of hose’s heating element to monitor hose temperature.
 The electrical resistance will change as temperature changes, the Reactor will monitor how the resistance of the hose is changing and then calculate the actual temperature.
 Resistance mode should only be used with genuine Graco hoses.